Salmon fishing on the Drowes Salmon Fishery on the Wild Atlantic Way in the northwest of Ireland.

 This wonderful video captures a day in the life of the Drowes River.

-most memorable items of your stay.
+most memorable features of your stay.

 Check out some of these great pictures of the Drowes Salmon Fishery, along with pictures of the local area and the many visitor attractions.